Western envoys visit Kosovo, Serbia to defuse tensions – KION546

 Western envoys visit Kosovo, Serbia to defuse tensions

-PRISTINA, Kosovo (AP) — Western envoys are visiting Kosovo as part of their ongoing efforts to defuse tensions with Serbia, and possibly reach a reconciliation agreement.
-Envoys from the U.S. and the EU on Friday were joined by those of France, Germany and Italy to meet with Kosovo’s Prime Minister Albin Kurti.
-Later in the day they move to Belgrade to meet with President Aleksandar Vucic to discuss the next steps in the normalization of relations between Kosovo and Serbia.
-It is not clear whether there is any new proposal or what step the bloc will undertake.
-Tensions have been high in Kosovo since 2008 when it proclaimed independence from Serbia, which has refused to recognize it.
+PRISTINA, Kosovo (AP) — Western envoys have visited Kosovo and Serbia as part of their ongoing efforts to defuse tensions and help secure a reconciliation agreement between the two.
+Envoys from the United States, the European Union, France, Germany and Italy met with Prime Minister Albin Kurti in Kosovo and in Belgrade with Serbia President Aleksandar Vucic on Friday.
+EU envoy Miroslav Lajcak said a proposal presented to Pristina and Belgrade last year remains “the best way” for the normalization of Kosovo-Serbia ties.
+Kosovo declared independence from Serbia in 2008.
+Serbia has refused to recognize Kosovo’s statehood.